wabbajack-tools/wabbajack/.github/ISSUE_TEMPLATE/bug_report.md

 **Logs**
 Please add your `Wabbajack.exe.log` file or the complete stack trace of your error to this report.
 Refere to [this](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code) page if you do not know how to post the stack trace in a code block.

-**Solution**
-Leave This blank, it will be filled in by the developers.